Did You Know?

 Here’s some fun facts you may or may not know about setters, brits and pointers!

-- Pointers as we know them in the UK today are through to have originated from Spain and the Spanish Pointer (or Pachon Navarro).
-After the War of Spanish Succession ended in 1713, army officers returned the the UK with pointers they’d found in Spain.
+- Pointers as we know them in the UK today are thought to have originated from Spain and the Old Spanish Pointer.
+After the War of Spanish Succession ended in 1713, army officers returned to the UK with pointers they’d found in Spain.
 These were later bred with Italian pointers which had also made their way to the UK, resulting in the pointers we have today.

 - Art work of pointers and their predecessors can be dated back as far as 3000 years, to the walls of Egyptian tombs